 Mr. Rainer is an accomplished landscape architect with extensive experience in the design of appealing civic spaces, including government plazas and grounds, streetscapes for prominent boulevards and avenues, and public parks and gardens.
-He is a specialist in applying innovative planting concepts to create low-input, dynamic, colorful, and ecologically-functional designed landscapes.
+He is a leading practitioner in the development of urban stormwater solutions that help to create vibrant public spaces.
+In addition, he is a specialist in applying innovative planting concepts to create low-input, attractive, and ecologically-functional designed landscapes.
 His recent work focuses on the artful interpretation of wild plant communities into designed plantings that thrive in the context of towns and cities.
-He teaches planting design for the George Washington University Landscape Design program and regularly speaks to audiences throughout the East Coast on sustainable planting design.
-He is currently working on a book with Claudia West about native planting design for Timber Press.
+He teaches planting design for the George Washington University Landscape Design program and regularly speaks to audiences throughout the country on sustainable planting design.
+He is currently working on a book for Timber Press with Claudia West about native planting design.

 This site is a blog about the form, meaning, and expression of designed landscapes.
 The articles posted here represent only the opinions of the author.
 Grounded Design is not a business site nor an advertisement of design services.

 To contact Thomas, you can email him: firstname.lastname@example.org, or you can connect at his Linkedin page.
 Or follow him on Twitter https://twitter.com/ThomasRainerDC

 See The New York Times feature of Thomas Rainer written by Michael Tortorello.